MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

   ### RestrictSigninToPattern
   #### Restrict which accounts can be used as Microsoft Edge primary accounts

   #### Supported versions:
   - On Windows and macOS since 77 or later

   #### Description
   Determines which accounts can be set as browser primary accounts in Microsoft Edge (the account that is chosen during the Sync opt-in flow).

-If a user tries to set a browser primary account with a username that doesn't match this pattern, they are blocked and see an appropriate error message.
+If a user tries to configure a browser primary account with a username that doesn't match this pattern, they are blocked and will get the appropriate error message.
+You can configure this policy to match multiple accounts using a Perl style regular expression for the pattern.
+Note that pattern matches are case sensitive.
+For more information about the regular expression rules that are used, refer to https://go.microsoft.com/fwlink/p/?linkid=2133903.

 If you don't configure this policy or leave it blank, users can set any account as a browser primary account in Microsoft Edge.